Odyssey (children's magazine): History and profile

 In 1991, Kalmbach sold Odyssey to Cobblestone Publishing, publisher of Cobblestone, which in turn was sold to Carus Publishing in 2010.
 Carus continued publication as part of its Cricket Magazine Group.
 The magazine expanded its focus to science in general and Ulysses was discontinued as a mascot.
 Reader questions were answered by microbiologist Cy Borg, and the magazine also featured a short fiction section until 2015.

 In April 2015, Odyssey merged with another Cricket Group magazine Muse, and subscribers now receive editions of Muse.

+Other features

+Some other features included tracking the discoveries from the Voyager 1 and Voyager 2 space probes as they flew by planets in the Solar System in the 1980s.

+There was also a drawing contest that challenged children to draw space scenes which would then be shown in different issues of the magazine.